 - New Fault, Configuration, Accounting, Performance and Security (FCAPS) Management functions.

-- New telecom software and tools for Operating Support Systems (OSS) and Business Support Systems (BSS).
+- New telecom software and tools for Operations Support Systems (OSS) and Business Support Systems (BSS).

 Modelling, Measurement and Performance Analysis